InstRO/InstRO/test/readme.md

 The different apply-tests are orchestrated by the Python script `ApplyRunner.py`, which takes care of invoking the TestInstrumentor-binaries on all input files.
 In order to add a TestInstrumentor the binary name needs to be added to the `testPrograms` list in the runner script.

-At the moment (18 Mai 2016) 5 tests should fail for the ROSE implementation and 17 for the Clang implementation.
-Furthermore, the tests for the Clang implementation require static libraries due to linking issues with shared libraries.

 ### Selection tests